travega/simple-node-s3-upload-example/README.md

 # S3 Upload Example - Node.js
-This simple code example takes an image file and uploads it to an AWS S3 bucket.
+This super simple code example takes an image file and uploads it to an AWS S3 bucket.

 ## Prerequisite
 You will need to have: